David O. Carter: Education and military service

 In college he lettered in cross country and track on the teams of Jim Bush.
 Carter received his Bachelor of Arts degree cum laude in 1967 and his Juris Doctor in 1972 from the University of California, Los Angeles and UCLA School of Law, respectively.
 After graduating from college, Carter accepted a commission in the United States Marine Corps.
 He served in the Vietnam War where he fought in the Battle of Khe Sanh, receiving a Bronze Star for valor in 1968.
 He was medically discharged as a First Lieutenant after receiving a Purple Heart.

 Early career

 Carter began his legal career as an Assistant District Attorney with the Orange County District Attorney's Office in 1972 where he became the senior deputy district attorney in charge of the office's homicide division.
 Carter filed charges and was the initial prosecutor in the case of serial killer William Bonin, also known as "The Freeway Killer," who became the first person executed by lethal injection in California in 1996.

 Judicial career

 Orange County Superior Court

 In 1981, Carter joined the bench as a Municipal Court Judge in Orange County, California.
 One year later, he became an Orange County Superior Judge, a position that he held until joining the federal judiciary in 1998.
 Carter initiated a variety of programs to assist in the rehabilitation of convicted felons, including a tattoo removal program for gang members, and was active in planning the county's Law Day festivities.
-He earned the nickname "King David" from attorneys while serving as the Supervising Judge of the court's Criminal Division.